mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Mode
     This is either :guilabel:`Wash` or :guilabel:`Build up`. :guilabel:`Wash` will normalize the effect to be between none, and the amount parameter as maximum. :guilabel:`Build up` will just add on until it's impossible.
 Size
     The brush size.
-The button to the right allow you to let it scale with pressure.
+The button to the right allows you to let it scale with pressure.
 Amount
     The strength of the brush.
 The button to the right lets it scale with tablet pressure.
 Flow